 Indulge in Park City's Nightlife

 Continue your fun-packed day by heading to Park City's Historic Main Street as the sun goes down.
 An evening on Main is always one to remember, with over 100 bars and restaurants.
 Park City's culinary scene offers a variety, allowing you to find exactly what is calling your name.
-Bring on the night at the favorite local hangout-- the No Name Saloon-- whose upstairs deck is quite a treat come springtime.
+Bring on the night at the favorite local hangout—the No Name Saloon—whose upstairs deck is quite a treat come springtime.
 Or make it a low-key treat with friends at the Park City Social Aid and Pleasure Club and treat yourself to their award-winning gin.
+Need more ideas—check out the best basement bars in Park City to make it a fun night out!

 There is more to Park City than its world-class slopes...there's an abundance of winter activities that are every bit as enjoyable as skiing and riding.
-Find out about winter fly-fishing trips or snowshoe tours.
+Find out about winter fat biking, fly-fishing trips, or snowshoe tours.
 Park City has dozens of specialty outfitters that can arrange it all, each with their own unique style.

 Boost Your Knowledge of Park City